Additive and geometric transversality of fractal sets in the integers: Introduction

-One of Furstenberg's first and most well-known results concerning multiplicatively invariant sets is the following theorem, the measure-theoretic analogue of which is the infamous $\times 2$, $\times 3$ conjecture, a central open problem in ergodic theory.
+One of Furstenberg's first and most well-known results concerning multiplicatively invariant sets is the following theorem, the measure-theoretic analogue of which is the $\times 2$, $\times 3$ conjecture, a central open problem in ergodic theory.

-\begin{theorem}[{\cite[Theorem 4.2]{furstenbergdisjointness}}] If $X\subseteq[0,1]$ is simultaneously $\times 2$- and $\times 3$-invariant then either $X$ is finite or $X=[0,1]$. \end{theorem}
+\begin{theorem}[{\cite[Theorem 4.2]{furstenbergdisjointness}}] If $X\subseteq[0,1]$ is simultaneously $\times 2$- and $\times 3$-invariant, then either $X$ is finite or $X=[0,1]$. \end{theorem}

-The numbers $2$ and $3$ in \cref{thm_furstenberg} can be replaced by any pair of \define{multiplicatively independent} positive integers, i.e., integers $r,s\in\N$ for which $\log r/\log s\notin \Q$.
-Furstenberg conjectured that if $r$ and $s$ are multiplicatively independent and $X,Y\subseteq[0,1]$ are $\times r$- and $\times s$-invariant, respectively, then $X$ and $Y$ are \emph{transverse} in a sense made precise below.
-While some of Furstenberg's ``transversality conjectures'' remain open, two of them were resolved recently by Hochman and Shmerkin \cite{localentropy}, Shmerkin \cite{shmerkin}, and Wu \cite{wu}.
-The transversality conjecture resolved by Hochman and Shmerkin is of particular relevance to this work, so we will expound on it further now.
+The numbers $2$ and $3$ in \cref{thm_furstenberg} can be replaced by any pair of multiplicatively independent positive integers $r$ and $s$.
+Following \cref{thm_furstenberg}, Furstenberg conjectured that if $X,Y\subseteq[0,1]$ are $\times r$- and $\times s$-invariant, respectively, then $X$ and $Y$ are \emph{transverse} in more than one sense, some of which are made precise below.
+While some of Furstenberg's ``transversality conjectures'' remain open, two of them were resolved recently by Hochman and Shmerkin \cite{localentropy}, Shmerkin \cite{shmerkin}, and, independently, Wu \cite{wu}.
+Both of these conjectures are particularly relevant to this work, so we will expound on them further now.

 In Euclidean geometry, linear subspaces $U, V\subseteq \R^d$ are said to be \define{in general position} (or \define{transverse}) if